$5 Standard Shipping On All Orders, Free Shipping On Orders Over $75*

 A common misunderstanding for some people is that a rain boot can work as a substitute for a snow boot, when in reality, they’re quite different.
 To understand the difference between rain boots vs. snow boots, make sure to check out our blog to see which ones are the right fit for you.

-Gear Up For the Winter With Boot World
+Gear Up For The Winter With Boot World

 From snow to steel-toed, Boot World has the boots you need for any weather condition.
 Whether you’re planning a trek through the mountains or hiking a snow-laden trail, we’ll make sure your boots are up for the task and can help answer any questions you may have regarding your winter footwear, like “should winter boots be a size bigger?”, to boot insulation tips and tricks.